CesMak/mcts_cardgame/readme.md

 		```

 # TODO
+* Create EXE!
+* Have a look at TD-Learning!
 * Done: extend for multiplayer [if you know all cards]
 * Train a NN:
 	* input as 0,1:  played_cards, cards_on_table, card_options